-Puntarelle alla Romana is a classic Roman winter salad; they are shoots from the chicory family called Cicoria Catalogna.
-They are crunchy and have a slightly bitter flavor.
-They are cut very thin and seasoned with garlic, anchovies, and vinegar.
+This Puntarelle alla Romana recipe is a classic Roman winter salad.
+It is made from a member of the chicory family called Cicoria Catalogna.
+The chicory is crunchy and a little bitter.
+It is cut very thin, and the traditional dressing is made with extra virgin olive oil, garlic, anchovies, and vinegar.

-Crunchy, tender, and slightly bitter, they are eaten raw like salad.
+Crunchy, tender, and slightly bitter, they are eaten raw.

-The Puntarelle are seasoned with an Anchovie vinaigrette, it is a perfect contrast to their slightly bitter taste.
+The Puntarelle are seasoned with an anchovy vinaigrette; it perfectly contrasts their slightly bitter taste.

-They are usually in season from February till May, but you can now find them as early as October.
+They are usually in season from February to Early Spring, but you can find them as early as October.

 When you buy them, ensure they are fresh and that the outside leaves are solid and green.